 There's so much to love about vinyl.
-The hunt and crate-digging.
+The hunt.
+Crate-digging.
 Finding gems and trying new artists and genres often for $0.99.
 Listeing to an entire album versus one popular song.
 The joy of discovering a new song or artist you love.
 Having a legal, physical medium.
 The sound of vinyl.
 The album cover art.
 The wonderful vinyl community of fellow music and vinyl lovers.
-The details to vinyl releases, original pressings, the dead wax details, the special editions.
-But at the heart for me is the music and the feelings from it.
+The details to vinyl releases, original pressings, the dead wax details, special editions.
+But at the heart is the music and the feelings from it.

 My taste in music was moderately diverse in the 80s.
 Among my first and most vivid memories from this period was sitting in front of my all-in-one stereo system every night listening to a Detroit DJ and radio personality legend, The Electrifying Mojo.
 There's a host of web sites where you can read about Mojo, but basically he was a very creative, maverick, trend-setting DJ and radio personality who was very popular in the Detroit, Southeast Michigan and Ohio, and the Canadian border area from 1977 through the mid-1980s.
 He was very special, never followed convention, and did what I've always appreciated - introduced people who love music to new and good music they may never have otherwise heard.
 He put on a show and was about the music and not what just was popular, but what he thought was good.
 He knew good music and didn't care about race or genres.
 He introduced traditionally black music to white audiences and traditionally white music to black audiences.
 He introduced me to funk and artist battles.
 And by funk, I mean the early electro-boogie, hip-hop funk - Whodini, Twilight 22, Afrika Bambaataa and Soul Sonic Force’s "Planet Rock, Ice-T's Reckless, Run DMC, etc. If you want to read a more complete description of The Electrifying Mojo, I've written more about him, his show, and influence on Detroit and music here